1e14/ninety/README.md

 Gravel
 ======

-Gravel is a Web UI framework.
+Gravel is a Web UI framework built as a *computational graph*.

 Getting started
 ---------------